naneau/gerenuk/README.md

             inject: ['foo', 'bar']
             call: 'bazFunction'

-You can pass this configuration to Gerenuk's Container.
+You can pass this configuration to Gerenuk's Container:

     # DI Container
     Container = (require 'gerenuk').Container

     # Container
     dic = new Container config

+Using this container you can resolve services:

     # Callback gets called with the resolved/injected service
     dic.get 'foo', (service) -> ...